CLAS Advising Network (CLASAN) Departmental Advising

 Please contact email@example.com if you have questions about CLAS departmental advising.
-The Academic Programs and Student Development office provides advising leadership, support and training for all CLAS departments.
-Questions about other CLAS policies and procedures, student problems, complaints about academic issues, academic misconduct or other concerns related to undergraduates may be directed to Academic Programs and Student Development as well.
+CLAS Undergraduate Programs provides advising leadership, support and training for all CLAS departments.
+Questions about other CLAS policies and procedures, student problems, complaints about academic issues, academic misconduct or other concerns related to undergraduates may be directed to CLAS Undergraduate Programs as well.
 Undergraduate students, faculty, professional advisors, and other staff are encouraged to call 319-335-2633 or email firstname.lastname@example.org.

 Advising Mission and Goals